Kong/docs.konghq.com/app/gateway-oss/2.5.x/performance-testing-framework.md

 *syntax: perf.start_stapxx(stapxx_file_name, arg?)*

-Start the Stap++ script with stapxx_file_name exists in   and addtional CLI args args.
+Starts the Stap++ script with `stapxx_file_name` exists in and additional CLI args.
 Throws error if any.

-This function blocks until the SystemTap module is fully prepared and inserted into kernel.
-It should be called before perf.start_load.
+This function blocks until the `SystemTap` module is fully prepared and inserted into the kernel.
+It should be called before `perf.start_load`.

 [Back to top](#introduction)